 CROSS-FRONT OR FAUX WRAP TOPS AND DRESSES

 These are perhaps the quickest to nurse in because all you have to do is pull the neckline to one side.
-I had several faux wrap dresses in my early 20s long before I ever had kids, and I knew even them that they’d be perfect for nursing a baby in–and they were!
+I had several faux wrap dresses in my early 20s long before I ever had kids, and I knew even then that they’d be perfect for nursing a baby in–and they were!

 Here’s a roundup of cross front dresses and tops!
 Click on any image to shop the item.
 Also, ModCloth always has cross-front dresses!